mailchimp/content-style-guide/04-grammar-and-mechanics.html.md

 - 150,000
 - 1,500,000

 Write out big numbers in full.
-Abbreviate them only if there are space restraints, as in a tweet or a chart: 1k, 150k.
+Abbreviate them only if there are space restraints, as in a Tweet or a chart:

+- 1k
+- 150k

 #### Dates